paologentleman/Recommandation-System/README.md

 The goal of this project is to improve the performance of a recommendation-system by using non-trivial algorithms and by performing hyper-parameters tuning.

 Using data relative to movie ratings of users, we apply all algorithms for recommendation made available by [Surprise](http://surpriselib.com/) libraries, according to their default configuration.
+Then we improve the quality of both **KNNBaseline** and **SVD** methods, by performing hyper-parameters tuning over five-folds.

 ____